-Millennials in particular are prone to job-hopping, as 6 out of 10 millennials are open to new job opportunities, and the millennial generation is the most likely to switch jobs, Gallup reports.
+Millennials, in particular, are prone to job-hopping, as 6 out of 10 of them are open to new job opportunities, and their generation is the most likely to switch jobs, Gallup reports.
 A lack of employee engagement is hurting people’s loyalty to their companies.
 Gallup reports only 15% of employees worldwide are engaged at work, and 51% of employees are actively looking for new jobs.

 What is Employee Turnover?